THE HORACE OF MALLORCA: A SHORT BIOGRAPHY OF A REAL CLASSICIST

 Miquel Costa i Llobera devoted himself to the reading and translation of the classics, among others, the poets Horace and Virgil.
 Initially, he chose to cultivate romantic poetry.
 An example of such romantic influence is his most famous ode, The Pine of Formentor.
 The poem, written in Catalan and published in 1885, served as a poetic homage to a beloved pine tree in Formentor, subsequently inspiring writers and painters, such as Joan Miró and Anglada Camarasa.
 It serves also as an ascetic metaphor of our human condition and the struggle for life, instilling in us the virtues of consistency and resilience embodied in the pine trees.

-Years later, in 1906, he published his most important collection of poems: Poems in the manner of Horace (“Horacianes”), which attracted the attention of a myriad of Catalan artists, including Antoni Gaudí.
-With a very careful language, Costa i Llobera employed classical poetic meters and patterns, and brought them into the Catalan language.
+Years later, in 1906, he published his most important collection of poems: Poems in the manner of Horace (“Horacianes”), which attracted the attention of a myriad of Catalan artists, including his personal friend Antoni Gaudí.
+Indeed, with a very careful language, Costa i Llobera employed classical poetic meters and patterns, and brought them into the Catalan language.
 The book was made of a total of sixteen poems or odes, which attempted to reproduce the classic stanzas of Ancient Greek and Roman poetry (Sapphics, Alcaics, and so on).
 The book was splendidly received in Catalonia, whilst Spanish critics like Marcelino Menéndez Pelayo and Juan Valera praised the poet’s metric innovations and quality.
 Frédéric Mistral, who had received the 1904 Nobel Prize in Literature, sent his compliments to the Majorcan poet in a letter written in Occitan, deeming his “melodious Horatian poems […] worthy of the laurels of the Tiber.”

 In 1907, the author, accompanied by other fellow Majorcans, such as the poetess Maria Antònia Salvà, began a pilgrimage through the Middle East.
 Miquel Costa i Llobera wrote a diary about the trip, which was published in 1908 as a volume of poems in Catalan named Visions of Palestine; influenced by ancient Middle Eastern poetry and Biblical texts.